-The aim of any clinical study in breath research is to detect changes on breath that can be associated with biological factors such as disease progression or pharmacological interactions.
+The aim of any clinical study in breath biomarker research is to detect changes in exhaled breath that can be associated with biological factors such as disease progression or pharmacological interactions.
 Breath is a complex medium containing many different substances with the potential to be used as biomarkers, some of which are only present in breath at the parts per trillion level.

 The Strengths and Limitations of Sensor-led Analysis

-When analysed by a sensor-based system, each sample will produce a unique breath-print.
-Breath-prints from different groups can then be compared to identify characteristic features for each group.
+When analyzed by a sensor-based system, each sample will produce a unique breath print.
+Breath prints from different groups can then be compared to identify characteristic features for each group.
 However, sensor-based systems do not provide an insight into what a breath-print means, or which analytes are responsible for the distinctive signals.
 As such it is impossible to determine the disease relevance of the identified features and they cannot be reliably distinguished from other factors that may vary in the population.

 [...] that the biomarker panel detected with that specific technology in an initial discovery phase directly translates, without alteration, to the intended use population and all future devices of the same type.
 Understandably, to-date no one has been able to prove this without understanding the underlying compounds […].